 However, if you live in a small space, your dog can knock over things and make a mess in their frenzy.
 They may slip on a rug or your hardwood floors and bump into your coffee table, or other furniture and hurt themselves.

 As a Pug parent, there are some things you can do to help control this type of behavior to keep them safe.
+Some pet owners will notice their Pugs become more hyper at night or in the early morning hours.

 How Can Frenetic Random Activity Periods Be Prevented?